Jayben2145/Japanese-learning/README.md

 Lessons 1–12 are included in `data/kanji.json`.
 Use the lesson selector on the test or flashcard pages to focus on specific lessons.

 Vocabulary words are organized by categories such as verbs, places, objects, animals and adjectives.
 You can select these categories when starting a vocabulary test or flashcard session.
-Practice sentences continue to use lesson numbers.
+Sentence practice still uses lesson numbers and the selection page now lists brief descriptions of each lesson.